singkuangtan/singkuangtan.github.io/readme.md

 <img src="Screenshot 2025-08-24 at 6.41.24 PM.png" alt="alt text" width="400">

+These metaheuristic algorithms have poorer accuracy and convergence rate bounds than deep learning algorithms.
+The adding of noise in diffusion image generation network is like stimulated annealing algorithm.
+Genetic algorithm is used in deep learning architecture search.
+Reinforcement learning algorithm is generally better than genetic algorithm in neural architecture search.

 <h3 style="color:blue;">Markov Chain Bounds</h3>

 <img src="Screenshot 2025-08-24 at 6.44.18 PM.png" alt="alt text" width="400">